dmitry-naumovich/rw-tickets/README.md

 GRANT create synonym TO dzmitry;
 ```

-To get current user run:

-`SELECT user FROM dual;`

-To connect as another user run:
+Now you can connect as your user:

-`CONNECT dzmitry;`
+1. Inside sqlplus console run `CONNECT dzmitry`
+2. Inside docker container run `sqlplus dzmitry/12345`

-To get list of all user table run:
+To get current user run `SELECT user FROM dual;`

-`SELECT table_name FROM user_tables;`
+To list all user tables run `SELECT table_name FROM user_tables;`

 Fixing failed migrations:
-1. Connect to sqlplus, switch to owner and run:
+1. Connect to sqlplus, switch to owner, run:

 	`DROP TABLE "flyway_schema_history";`

+	and manually undo all the migrations (e.g. drop tables)

 2. Use maven flyway [plugin](https://flywaydb.org/documentation/maven/)
 ```